Cardiac Muscle Tissue Under the Microscope: An Illustrated Guide

 | Cell Size & Shape | Determines contractile force | Hypertrophy alters cell shape, affecting conduction |

 When pathologies such as myocardial infarction, hypertrophic cardiomyopathy, or viral myocarditis occur, microscopic changes become evident.
-Take this case: post‑infarction scar tissue replaces functional myocardium, leading to loss of striations and intercalated disc continuity.
+In practice, for instance, post‑infarction scar tissue replaces functional myocardium, leading to loss of striations and intercalated disc continuity.
 Recognizing these changes under the microscope aids in diagnosis and informs therapeutic strategies.

 Frequently Asked Questions (FAQ)